tokenpay/tokenpay/RPC Commands.md

 <aside class="warning">Warning: clear will delete all messages.</aside>

+# Support
+For support please visit one of the links below:

+Email: Team@tokenpay.com

+# General Reference

 # JSON-RPC API Reference
 TokenPay has many new components meaning we also added extra API calls on top of the original [Bitcoin API.](¶https://bitcoin.org/en/developer-reference#bitcoin-core-apis)